julialuo/codebase-storr-ramp-up/README.md

 # Ramp-up Project
 This is meant to be a fairly open-ended project to get you more familiar with the technologies used in our client project this semester with Storr.
 Reach out to us if you have any questions or concerns :)

+## Goal
+By the end of this project, you will create a Apollo Express server to interact with GraphQL and a React Native frontend!

 ## Setup
-1. Clone this repo and make a new branch with your name.
+1. Clone this repo and cd into it.

 2. Make two new directories under the root, `server` and `client`.
 We recommend splitting up the two because you will be installing different node modules and using different boilerplates.